Quaerite et invenietis — "Seek and you will find"

 We believe that

-better-informed citizens, and that can best be accomplished by
+better-informed citizens—and therefore better-informed voters—and that can best be accomplished

-The loss of a fair, honest and objective press is a really big deal, so
+by presenting truthful observational data.
+The loss of an honest and objective press is a really big deal,

 and therefore fully alert